Explore the causes of depression

 Antidepressants work very differently in each person, so your doctor may have to try more than one to see which one’s right for you.
 Your doctor may also prescribe another medicine to take with the antidepressant such as a mood stabilizer or anti-anxiety medicine.

-Sometimes it takes as many as six to eight weeks to see real improvement.
+Sometimes it takes as many as 6 to 8 weeks to see real improvement.
 Take the medicine exactly as recommended.
 Don't stop taking it without talking to your doctor.
 Discuss any concerns, especially about side effects.
 Side effects can decrease over time, and your doctor may be able to offer some simple ways to reduce them.
 Also make sure the doctor knows of anything else you are taking, including prescriptions, over-the-counter medications, and herbal supplements.

 Changing your habits can help too.
 Exercise increases the levels of serotonin in your brain, so make sure you stay active.
 Get plenty of sleep and stay away from alcohol, which can make you feel worse.
-Stick to a healthy diet — too much junk food can cause sugar highs and crashes.
+Stick to a healthy diet.
+Too much junk food can cause sugar highs and crashes.

 Volunteering can also increase your feelings of well-being.
 Whether you help out at your church, an animal shelter, or a hospital, you’ll feel connected to something larger than yourself.
 And bringing about positive changes, big or small, can make you feel a whole lot better about yourself.